 Bake for 40 minutes, or until the outside is crispy and the inside is soft.

-- Use extra firm tofu, and press before marinating.
+- Use extra firm tofu, and take the extra step to press the water out before marinating.

-- Give the marinade enough time to simmer on low to release the flavors from the mustard, cumin, and coriander seeds.
+- Give the marinade a couple of minutes to simmer on low to release the flavors from the mustard, cumin, and coriander seeds.

 - Spoon a tablespoon of the marinade over the top of the tofu before baking for extra flavor, and a nice coloring effect.